dimitrinicolas/lepto/README.md

 $ npm i -D lepto
 ```

-### CLI / npm scripts
+### CLI / npm scripts (Recommended)

-I recommend you to use lepto via [lepto-cli](https://github.com/dimitrinicolas/lepto-cli), so it can easily be integrated to your build process with npm sripts.
+I recommend you to use lepto via [lepto-cli](https://github.com/dimitrinicolas/lepto-cli), so it can easily be integrated to your build process with npm scripts.

 ```console
 $ npm i -g lepto-cli